ka11i0/BetterFilesharing/README.md

 key from the opposing party
 (Both parties in a contract exchange must have this setup).

-If you click your company name in the right of the navbar, the rsa n and rsa e key will show.
+If you click your company name in the right of the navbar, your rsa n and rsa e key will show.
 Otherwise the keys are stored in:
 ```
  BetterFilesharing/rsa_key.json
 ```